mapzen/py-mapzen-whosonfirst-concordances/README.md

 Tools for indexing and querying Who's On First concordances in Postgres (though you could swap out the database library for any SQL database).

+## IMPORTANT

+This library is provided as-is, right now.
+It lacks proper documentation which will probably make it hard for you to use unless you are willing to poke and around and investigate things on your own.

 ## Usage

 ### Indexing